kemitchell/docs/sleep.md

 <8-byte-span-length><data-hash>
 ```

-The 8-byte-span-length is an unsigned big endian 64 bit integer that should be number of cumulative bytes encompassed by all of the leaf nodes underneath the current node.
+The 8-byte-span-length is an unsigned big-endian 64 bit integer that should be number of cumulative bytes encompassed by all of the leaf nodes underneath the current node.

 For signed even (leaf) nodes: